holokit/holokit-1-sdk/README.md

 #HoloKitSDK v1.0 (iOS Branch)

-HoloKitSDK is to build AR apps for HoloKit.
+HoloKitSDK is to build AR/MR apps for HoloKit.
 Currently, we provide the SDK as Unity package.

 For Google Tango, please checkout "tango" branch.
-For Apple iOS, please checkout "master" branch.
+For Apple iOS (ARKit), please checkout "ios" branch.
+For Android (ARCore), please checkout "android" branch.

 For detailed manual, please see [HoloKitSDK Reference Manual](docs/MANUAL.md).

 ## Prerequists
 * You must be an [Apple Developer](https://developer.apple.com/programs/).
-* An iOS device that supports ARKit and running iOS 11 beta 5.
+* An iOS device that supports ARKit and running iOS 11 beta 8.
     * We tested HoloKitSDK with iPhone 7 Plus.
-    * See below for guidance on upgrading to iOS 11 beta 5.
+    * See below for guidance on upgrading to iOS 11 beta 8.
 * Unity 2017.1.0f3 or later.
 Make sure you installed iOS components.
-* [XCode 9 Beta 5](https://developer.apple.com/download/).
-You need to log in with your Apple Developer account.
+* [XCode 9 Beta 6](https://developer.apple.com/download/).
+You need to log in to download it with your Apple Developer account.

 ## Quick Start
 1. Import "HoloKitSDK" folder under "Assets" folder into a new Unity project.